 This course continues the study of introductory financial accounting principles begun in Accounting 1 and also covers introductory managerial accounting.
 The financial accounting portion of the course (2 units) covers the corporate form of business organization, bond financing, installment notes and other long-term liabilities, investments in debt and equity securities, international operations and the Statement of Cash Flows, corporate financial statement preparation and analysis and other GAAP and IFRS considerations.
 The managerial portion of the course (3 units) covers accounting concepts relevant to internal users rather than third party users of financial statements.
 Managerial accounting study includes full absorption and variable costing, cost accounting for job order and for mass produced goods (process costing), just-in-time, activity-based and total quality management approaches to costing manufacturing operations.
-Also studied are segment reporting, performance measurement, cost-volume-profit analysis, flexible budgeting, capital expenditure budgeting, standard costing, responsibility accounting, and decision making processes.
+Also studied are segment reporting, performance measurement, cost-volumeprofit analysis, flexible budgeting, capital expenditure budgeting, standard costing, responsibility accounting, and decision making processes.
 Ethical issues surrounding these topics are also addressed.

 ACCTG 6, Accounting Consolidations 3 units

-Transfer: CSU

-• Prerequisite: Accounting 4 or 10C.
+- Prerequisite: None. - Advisory: Accounting 10C.

-This course begins with the study of business combinations and covers in depth the preparation of consolidated financial statements and Financial Accounting Standards Board (FASB) 141.
+This course begins with the study of business combinations and covers in depth the preparation of consolidated financial statements.
 This course also covers accounting for estates and trusts.

-ACCTG 6 and ACCTG 7 may be taken at the same time.
-ACCTG 6 does not have to be taken before ACCTG 7.
+ACCTG 6 and ACCTG 7 may be taken in either order, or concurrently.
+It is not necessary to take ACCTG 6 prior to taking ACCTG 7.

-ACCTG 7, Advanced Accounting: Special Topics
+ACCTG 7, Advanced Accounting: Special Topics 3 units

-3 units

-Transfer: CSU
+- Transfer: CSU

+- Prerequisite: None.

+- Advisory: Accounting 10C.

-• Prerequisite: Accounting 4 or 10C.
-This course may be taken before Accounting 6.
-This course covers special accounting topics, including accounting for foreign currency transactions, partnerships, state and local governments, not-for-profit entities and accounting research.
+This course covers special accounting topics including accounting for foreign currency transactions, translation of foreign currency financial statements, accounting for partnerships, state and local governments, not-for-profit entities and accounting research.

-ACCTG 7 and ACCTG 6 may be taken at the same time.
-ACCTG 7 does not have to be taken after ACCTG 6.

-ACCTG 10A, Intermediate Accounting A

-3 units

-Transfer: CSU

-• Prerequisite: Accounting 2.